washingtonstateuniversity/WSUWP-Build-Plugins-Public/tinymce-advanced/readme.txt

 == Upgrade Notice ==

-= 5.0.0 =
+= 5.2.0 =
-Major upgrade.
-Includes additional buttons and settings for the toolbars in the Block Editor.
+Another large upgrade.
+Includes advanced options for tables, updated import and export of settings, and further improvements for the block editor.